TOMORROWS ARE MORE IMPORTANT THAN EVER

-JA of Delaware's volunteer-delivered, kindergarten-12th grade programs foster work-readiness, entrepreneurship and financial literacy skills, and use experiential learning to inspire students in our community to dream big and reach their potential.
+JA of Delaware's ONLINE/DIGITAL/VIRTUAL Kindergarten-12th grade programs foster work-readiness, entrepreneurship and financial literacy skills, and use experiential learning to inspire students in our community to dream big and reach their potential.

 We provide turn-key solutions for businesses to engage students through Delaware Pathways; rigorous and proven curriculum to educators for Delaware Financial Literacy Standards; and a world-class business start-up experience for teens to answer the Delaware Growth Agenda strategy around Youth Entrepreneurship.